 Where compression and decompression are performed

-When channel compression is used, a message broker listens to a special TCP port (by default, 55003), and when channel TLS + compression is used, a different TCP port is listened to (by default 55443).
-This means that the value for the session property on the client side must be set to match the applicable port number on the message broker.
+When channel compression is used, an event broker listens to a special TCP port (by default, 55003), and when channel TLS + compression is used, a different TCP port is listened to (by default 55443).
+This means that the value for the session property on the client side must be set to match the applicable port number on the event broker.

-For compression on the message broker side, the message data is sent from the publishing client into the NAB compression engine of the message broker for compressing.
+For compression on the event broker side, the message data is sent from the publishing client into the NAB compression engine of the event broker for compressing.
 Once the compressed data is available, it's sent out to the subscribing clients over the client connection.

-For decompression on the message broker side, the message broker puts the compressed message data received from the connection into the NAB decompression engine for decompressing.
+For decompression on the event broker side, the event broker puts the compressed message data received from the connection into the NAB decompression engine for decompressing.
 Once the decompressed message data is available, it's handed over to the upper layer application for further processing.

 Note: If an unrecoverable error is detected during the decompression operation, the associated connection is disconnected.
-This applies to both the message broker and client API ends of the transmission link.
+This applies to both the event broker and client API ends of the transmission link.